 Ship Construction 2

-The course covers the following topics: General arrangement, showing the layout of cargo spaces, tanks, machinery and accommodation of general cargo ships, tankers, bulk carriers, combination carriers, container vessels, ro-ro and passenger vessels; effect of loading and ballasting on ship structures; the use of loading instruments onboard to calculate ship stresses, description of ship structures in areas of stress concentration such as sheer strake/deck stringer, hatch openings, bulkheads; description of the bow and stern structures; description of various fittings such as mechanical hatch covers, mooring devices such as fairleads and bitts, anchor handling equipment, masts and Sampson posts, derricks, deck cranes; description of the piping systems for hold bilge, fire and ballast systems; description of rudders and propellers, load lines and draft marks.
-Prerequisites: Successful completion of Term 3 .
+The Ship Construction 2 course covers the following topics: General arrangement, showing the layout of cargo spaces, tanks, machinery and accommodation of general cargo ships, tankers, bulk carriers, combination carriers, container vessels, ro-ro, and passenger vessels; Effect of loading and ballasting on ship structures; The use of loading instruments on board to calculate ship stresses, description of ship structures in areas of stress concentration such as sheer strake/deck stringer, hatch openings, bulkheads; Description of the bow and stern structures; Description of various fittings such as mechanical hatch covers, mooring devices such as fairleads and bitts, anchor handling equipment, masts and Samson posts, derricks, deck cranes; Description of the piping systems for hold bilge, fire, and ballast systems; Description of rudders and propellers, load lines, and draft marks.
+Prerequisite: Successful completion of Term 3.

 Automation and Controls 2

 In Automation, Control, and Instrumentation 2 emphasis is on control, control systems, and control equipment.
 This will include the fundamentals of automatic control, on/off controls, sequential controls, PID controls, and their various types.
 Also included will be sensors, transmitters, controlling elements, and manipulator elements: pneumatic, electrical, and hydraulic.
 Finally the features for the automatic control equipment and safety devices for engines and boilers will be studied.
 Prerequisite: Successful completion of Term 3.